 What you may not be aware of is that the book proposal should be an element in your job applications.
 I don’t mean you send a proposal with your job applications, of course, but rather that you dedicate several sentences in the job letter to the book proposal and where you are in discussions with presses.

 In this job market, you have to be looking ahead to the book, and able to speak intelligently about the book and its publishing plan, from the earliest days, ie, even when you are ABD and still finishing the dissertation.
-You don’t yet need a book to get a job, thank god, but you do need a book PLAN to get a job, and the more substantive that plan is—as in, accompanied by a completed book proposal, a timeline for submission to presses, actual discussions with specific presses, or best of all, an advance contract—the better you’ll do on the market.
+You don’t yet need a book to get a job in most cases (although yes, it’s true, assistant professors with books under their belt will have an advantage over new Ph.D.s for some jobs), but you do need a book PLAN to get a job, and the more substantive that plan is—as in, accompanied by a completed book proposal, a timeline for submission to presses, actual discussions with specific presses, or best of all, an advance contract—the better you’ll do on the market.

 The fact is, the dissertation does not get you a job.
 The anticipated book gets you the job.

 OK, having established the necessity of writing a book proposal from early, early stages in your career, we now turn to the proposal itself.

 I’m going to start by speaking in general terms about what you must submit to a press to get a contract.
 This is actually a collection of items, and not just a proposal.

 In general, you do not submit a complete dissertation manuscript to a press.

 Repeat: do NOT submit your full dissertation manuscript to presses!

 - Because editors at presses are as overworked and overwhelmed as the rest of us and don’t have the time to wade through 300 pages of unknown quality.